KeeanByrne/LibraryBookGame/LibraryBookGame/README.txt

 																										 ST10238118
 																										  Prog7312
 Link for GitHub Repository: https://github.com/KeeanByrne/LibraryBookGame

+Change to Your File Path if you are getting an error stating: System.InvalidOperationException: 'Dispatcher processing has been suspended, but messages are still being processed.'
+>>  string filePath = @"D:\Reository\ST10238118_Prog7312_Poe_Part_3\LibraryBookGame\LibraryBookGame\Text\DataCallNumbers.txt";

+To get your own file path, locate the Text Folder.
+Right click on DataCallNumbers.txt and select copy full path and replace it within the string filePath = @"INSERT YOUR FILE PATH HERE";

 //------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------//
 				On startup, the application allows the user to choose between three tasks:
 				a.
 Replacing books.